 Former governor announces plans to reenter New York politics and asks for public support.

 When Eliot Spitzer stepped out of the subway and into the blazing sun in Union Square this afternoon, he was planning to talk to voters.
 Instead, the former governor was met by a frenzy of reporters and cameramen.
-With dozens of microphones swarming his head, Spitzer couldn not escape questions about the prostitution scandal that forced his resignation five years ago.
+With dozens of microphones swarming his head, Spitzer could not escape questions about the prostitution scandal that forced his resignation five years ago.
 He made a plea to the public to look past his faults, and give him a second chance.

 "I want the voters to listen to what I've done, look at the public record that I developed ... and say, 'This guy understands the public interest.'"

 Spitzer tried to keep the conversation focused his public policy, despite having to shout over a persistant heckler.
-The media spectacle drew a crowd a bystanders and several supporters.
+The media spectacle drew a crowd of bystanders and several supporters.
 Brooklyn resident Lori Podvester says she thinks Spitzer is still popular enough to gain enough public support to win an election.

 "He's resiliant and I think Americans love that."